anshumansharma007/tf-publicrepo/README.md

-This repository has been created to store sample Terrafor code that we use for our daily tasks
+This repository has been created to store sample Terraform code that we use for our daily tasks